 Multiple email inboxes, aliases, storage, a VPN and end to end encryption for a great price.

-Namecheap – The best budget option
+3. Namecheap – The best cheap email hosting provider

-For just a few dollars a month you can have multiple mailboxes with your own custom domain, anti-spam protection, gigabytes worth of storage and basic security features like 2FA.
 The interface is nothing to write home about when logged into your account but you can connect Namecheap email hosting to your favorite email client (through SMTP, IMAP and POP3) for a better user experience.

 Pros: